 How do I apply to the Māori Digital Technology Development Fund?

 The first funding round has closed and the successful applicants chosen.
-Round two will open in August 2017.
+Round two will open after a new Government is formed following election 2017.
 We will update this website again once we have the confirmed opening date for the second round of applications to the Fund.
 We will also update our facebook page.

 Stage One – Idea generation